Non-Toxic Kitchen Essentials

 • Minimal off-gassing

-• Functional design without unnecessary coatings
+• Functional classic aesthetic design without unnecessary coatings

 Purely Social